lrbmike/APIKeyRotator/frontend/README.md

 ## Development and Deployment

-This project is fully containerized.
-Both development and production deployment are managed through Docker and Docker Compose, eliminating the need to install a Node.js environment locally.
+This project is fully containerized and offers multiple deployment methods.

+### Method 1: Single Image Deployment (Recommended)

+This frontend is part of a larger project that can be deployed as a single Docker image, where the Go backend serves the frontend files directly.
+This is the simplest and recommended method.

+To use this method, please refer to the `Dockerfile` and instructions in the **project's root directory**.
+For detailed steps, see the **[Docker Deployment Guide](../DEPLOY_WITH_DOCKER.md)**.

+### Method 2: Using Docker Compose (For local development or separate deployments)

+This method is suitable for local development with hot-reloading or if you wish to deploy the frontend and backend in separate containers.

-### Starting the Development Environment
+#### Starting the Development Environment

-Please refer to the instructions on local development in the **project root's** `README.md` or `backend/README.md`.
-The core steps are as follows:
+Please refer to the instructions in the project root's `README.md`.
+The core steps are:

 1. Create and configure the `.env` file in the project root.
 2. Run `docker-compose up --build` in the project root.

-Docker Compose will handle everything automatically, including:
-*   Building the frontend development image (`target: development`).
-*   Installing all npm dependencies.
-*   Starting the Vite development server.

-After startup, you can access the frontend application at `http://localhost:5173`.
-Since the source code is mounted into the container, any changes to files in the `frontend/src` directory will trigger **hot reloading**.

-### Production Deployment
+Docker Compose will automatically handle building the development image, installing dependencies, and starting the Vite server.
+You can access the application at `http://localhost:5173`, and any file changes will trigger hot reloading.

+#####PduoDey
-Production deployment is also managed by Docker Compose (`docker-compose.prod.yml`).

-When you run `docker-compose -f docker-compose.prod.yml up --build`, Docker executes the production build process in `frontend/Dockerfile`:
+The production deployment with Docker Compose is defined in `docker-compose.prod.yml`.
+When you run `docker-compose -f docker-compose.prod.yml up --build`, it builds an optimized, lightweight Nginx image to serve the frontend static files.
-1.  **Build Stage (`builder`)**: In a temporary container, `npm run build` is executed to generate optimized static files in the `/app/dist` directory.
-2.  **Production Stage (`production`)**:
-    *   A very lightweight `nginx:alpine` image is used as the final image.
-    *   All static files from the `/app/dist` directory of the previous stage are copied to the Nginx web root `/usr/share/nginx/html`.
-    *   The project's `nginx.conf` file is copied into the container to handle API reverse proxying and Vue Router's history mode.

-Ultimately, a highly optimized image containing only Nginx and static files is created and run, providing a high-performance and secure frontend service.

 ## Dockerfile Explained